clancygeodata/image-manipulation/scanning-card-game-deck.md

 ## Improving the images

 To crop and scale down the images, I used [GIMP](https://www.gimp.org/) (GNU Image Manipulation Program), which is free and open source image editing software (similar to Adobe Photoshop, but free).

-Several plugins for GIMP...
+GIMP has many options for enhancing and modifying images.
+A variety of plugins can be added in GIMP for even more options.

-## G'MIC plugin for GIMP
+## G'MIC-Qt plugin for GIMP

-Description of G'MIC
-Link to GitHub
-List functions I tried...
+[G'MIC](https://gmic.eu/) is an open source collection of image processing tools with multiple options for user interfaces.
+[G'MIC-Qt](https://github.com/c-koi/gmic-qt) is a plugin that provides G'MIC with a user interface for GIMP and other image software (Krita, Photoshop, Affinity Photo, PaintShop Pro, PhotoLine, and Paint.NET).

+Here are some of the G'MIC filters that I tried using for making the dot grid less visible in the images or isolating it:
+- Frequencies > Fourier Transform
+- Details > Split Details [Gaussian]
+- Details > Split Details [Wavelets]
+- Repair > Unstrip
+- Repair > Despeckle
+- Repair > Smooth [Median]
+- Repair > Descreen

 ## Descreen filter in G'MIC